Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Intrinsic and extrinsic bias evaluations

-Within the LLM paradigm, several clearly task-based benchmarks and evaluations have been proposed.
-For example, \citet{wan2023kelly} develops a technique for measuring bias in text generation of letters of recommendation. \citet{de2019bias} provides a benchmark for bias in classification and prediction of gender in professional biographies.
+Several task-based evaluations have been developed, which go beyond single-word outputs.
+For example, \citet{wan2023kelly} develops a technique for measuring bias in generated letters of recommendation. \citet{de2019bias} provides a benchmark for bias in classification and prediction of gender in occupational biographies.
 As discussed, \citet{parrish2022bbq} developed a widely popular benchmark for bias and stereotyping in question answering.
 And, \citet{zhao2018gender} compiled the WinoBias benchmark, a dataset measuring gender bias in coreference resolution.
-Each of these have remained firmly in the extrinsic camp.